The Complex Art of Decision-Making

 Multiple forces affecting the decision-making

-Assuming how many decisions we make regularly, there must be times when we stand back and reflex on the quality and driving forces of our decisions.
+Assuming how many decisions we make regularly, there must be times when we stand back and reflect on the quality and driving forces of our decisions.
 Arguably, many of those won't be sufficiently rational.

 There's not much glory in being a decision-maker.
 Instead, it's a challenging and primarily unpleasant job of fighting many demons and planting the course among cognitive traps to the nearest safe haven.

-P.S.
+P.P.S.
 If you appreciate hundreds of hours invested in researching and writing this blog, you can buy me a coffee or subscribe for the membership by following this link.
 Thank you!

 Buy me a coffee